 3. Switch DNA Sequences of Plant Toxin Named Nicotine Using RNAi Technology

 Scientists at the Max Planck Institute examined a plant toxin named nicotine.
 Plants of the species Nicotiana attenuata produce nicotine as a defensive substrate against herbivores but do not have any toxic effects on larvae of the tobacco hornworm (Manduca sexta).
 The insect has CYP gene that increases cytochrome P450 enzyme when exposed to nicotine in their food, making it resistant against genes that encode nicotine.
 Scientists were able to identify the DNA sequences of these CYP genes and switch them using RNAi technology.

 Some substances produced by the insects or their microbial symbionts are important in terms of their potential applications.
 For example, larvae of the common green bottle fly are used as traditional medicine, and the recently recognized maggot therapy is in many places is used to treat chronic or non-healing wounds and disorders such as diabetic foot syndrome.

 Future of Yellow Biotechnology

-Imagine sustainable and cheap hamburger on your table, without the costs to the environment or animals (A vegetarian Hamburger?).
-Or a plant toxin that could actually do good to your health.
-Yellow Biotechnology someday aims to apply biotechnological methods for exploiting insect-derived molecules, cells, organs – as products for using it in the fields of medicine, plant protection or manufacturing.
+Imagine a sustainable and cheap hamburger on your table, without the costs to the environment or animals (A vegetarian Hamburger?).
+Or a plant toxin that could do good to your health.
+Yellow Biotechnology someday aims to apply biotechnological methods for exploiting insect-derived molecules, cells, organs – as products for using it in the fields of medicine, plant protection, or manufacturing.
 Who knows, we find start raising genetically modified insects for drugs and therapy someday?